Why Continual Learning is the key towards Machine Intelligence

 The core trick is to process data once and than get rid of them.
 Like biological systems storing perception data (given their high-dimensionality and noise rate) would be impossible to maintain and process cumulatively on a long time scale!

 So, you can imagine the AI system as an actual brain which filter perception data and retain only the most important information (Edge Computing people on fire here LoL).

-At this point, some of you may think: “Mmmh, Moore low is not over yet, and maybe will never be.. so, who cares about Continuous Learning if computational power sill doubles every year?!”
+At this point, some of you may think: “Mmmh, Moore low is not over yet, and maybe it will never be.. so, who cares about Continual Learning if computational power still doubles every year?!”

 Well, IDC published a white paper this year arguing that by 2025 (less than 8 year away) data generation rate will grow from 16 ZB per year (zettabytes or a trillion gigabytes) today, to 160 ZB and we will be able to store only between 3% and 12% of them.
 You read it right.
 Data has to be processed on the fly or it will be lost forever because the storage tech can’t keep up with the data production which is the result of many exponentials combined together.